rhomobile/rhomobile-docs/docs/en/edge/rhoconnect/settings.md

-RhoConnect settings
+# RhoConnect settings
-===

-All Rhoconnect application and source settings located in the *`settings/settings.yml`* file.
+All RhoConnect application and source settings located in the `settings/settings.yml` file.
 There are two main categories: application environment settings and source settings.

 ## Application settings
 Application-wide settings are specified per deployment environment (`:test`, `:development`, `:production`).
 Each of the environment categories must have the following entries:

 	:::yaml
 	:syncserver: <url>
 	:redis: <url|array_of_urls>
 	:licensefile: <filename>

-`:syncserver`: application's base url.
+`:licensefile`: application's license file.

 `:redis`: Redis url.
 Can be specified as an Array of URLs.
 In that case, RhoConnect will use several Redis servers (this can be used in case of high-volume data)

-`:licensefile`: application's license file.
+`:syncserver`: application's base url.

 In addition, you can specify the following settings: